-Strike possible as UAW contracts about to expire
+Strike looms at GM as UAW extends Ford, Fiat Chrysler pacts

-DETROIT (AP) — A strike against General Motors looms large as contracts with the United Auto Workers and Detroit’s three automakers is about to expire.
+The move, plus a widening corruption investigation of union leadership, puts added pressure on bargainers for both sides as they approach the contract deadline and the union starts to make preparations for a strike.

-The union’s national agreements with GM, Ford and Fiat Chrysler end at 11:59 p.m.
-Saturday, and the union has picked GM as its target company.
-That means it’s the focus of bargaining, and if there are any strikes, GM will be the first victim.
+The union has picked GM as the target company, meaning it is the focus of bargaining and would be the first company to face a walkout.
+GM’s contract with the union is scheduled to expire at 11:59 p.m.
+Saturday.

-It’s possible that the contracts will be extended or an agreement could be reached, but it’s more likely that 49,200 UAW members could walk out of GM plants as early as Sunday because union and company demands are so far apart.
+It’s possible that the four-year GM contract also could be extended or a deal could be reached, but it’s more likely that 49,200 UAW members could walk out of GM plants as early as Sunday because union and company demands are so far apart.

+Picket line schedules already have been posted near the entrance to one local UAW office in Detroit.

 Art Wheaton, an auto industry expert at the Worker Institute at Cornell University, expects the GM contract to be extended for a time, but he says the gulf between both sides is wide.

-“GM is looking through the windshield ahead, and it looks like nothing but land mines,” he said of a possible recession, trade disputes and the expense of developing electric and autonomous vehicles.
+“GM is looking through the windshield ahead, and it looks like nothing but land mines,” he said, citing a possible recession, trade disputes and the expense of developing electric and autonomous vehicles.
 “I think there’s really going to be a big problem down the road in matching the expectations of the union and the willingness of General Motors to be able to give the membership what it wants.”

 Plant-level union leaders from all over the country will be in Detroit on Sunday to talk about the next steps, and after that, the union likely will make an announcement.